Problem with W204 RPM Fluctuations

 Reactions:B0bby92

-Yes, the O2 sensor has been completely dead lately (Check Engine light came on and Xentry diagnostics showed it).
+Yes, the O2 sensor has been completely dead lately (Check Engine light came on and XENTRY diagnostics showed it).
 I will replace it and report back to share.

 Yes, because the O2 sensor determines how much fuel should be injected.
 If it is faulty, its readings will be erratic, which will cause problems with the fuel injectors not injecting enough fuel or injecting too much fuel in an attempt to maintain the A:F ratio at 14.7:1.